torproject/tor/doc/HACKING/WritingTests.md

 be indexed in the table at the end of the file.
 We use the label "done:" as a cleanup point for all test functions.

+If you have created a new test file, you will need to:
+1. Add the new test file to include.am
+2. In `test.h`, include the new test cases (testcase_t)
+3. In `test.c`, add the new test cases to testgroup_t testgroups

 (Make sure you read `tinytest-manual.md` before proceeding.)

 I use the term "unit test" and "regression tests" very sloppily here.